-A case study has been carried out at Nottingham Castle Museum & Art Gallery, with support and assistance from ISAAC mobile lab, to analyse and image the Flawford Virgin, a 14th C medieval Nottingham alabaster sculpture, Nottingham Salt Glaze pottery and machine and handmade lace.
-‘Micro documentary’ films are under currently development.
-The analysis techniques employed in the creation of these films include: X-Ray Fluorescence (XRF); optical coherence tomography (OCT); fibre optic reflectance spectroscopy (FORS); reflectance transformation imaging (RTI) along with film, macro photography and photogrammetry for 3D modelling.
-The resulting films will interpret the data from these non-invasive analytical techniques to illustrate the object biography.
-The 3D model will be a vehicle to present the nature of the analytical methods along with outcomes from the analysis of the data.
+The ISAAC mobile lab visited Nottingham Castle Museum & Art Gallery to analyse and image the Flawford Virgin, a 14th C medieval Nottingham alabaster sculpture.
+The analysis techniques employed in the examination of the sculpture include: X-Ray Fluorescence (XRF); optical coherence tomography (OCT); fibre optic reflectance spectroscopy (FORS); reflectance transformation imaging (RTI) along with film, macro photography and photogrammetry for 3D modelling.
+At the end of the project, a film containing the interpretation of the data from these non-invasive analytical techniques to illustrate the object biography.

 Re-colouring the Flawford Virgin:

 Reflectance spectroscopy & X-ray Fluorescence spectroscopy are used to identify the pigments and re-map the original colour of the 14th C medieval sculpture.
-This image shows areas where vermillion and the original gilding would have been (still from the film ‘Flawford Virgin’)
+This image shows areas where vermillion, indigo and the original gilding would have been (still from the film ‘Flawford Virgin’)

 Characterising the Virgin’s Alabaster:

-Optical Coherence Tomography (OCT) imaging is revealing the grains of the alabaster from which the virgin is carved.
-In this image the large dark areas are grain structures imbedded in the matrix.
-This could be informative as to the local source of the stone.
+Optical Coherence Tomography (OCT) imaging shows the grains of the alabaster from which the virgin is carved.
+The grain size and orientation could be informative as to the local source of the stone.

 Was the Virgin attacked: